Local App Access and URL redirection

 - By default, Internet Explorer redirects the specified URL.
-If the URL is not in the blacklist but the browser or website redirects it to another URL, the final URL is not redirected.
-It is not redirected even if it is on the blacklist.
+If the URL is not in the block list but the browser or website redirects it to another URL, the final URL is not redirected.
+It is not redirected even if it is on the block list.

 For URL redirection to work correctly, enable the add-on when prompted by the browser.
 If the add-ons that are using Internet options or the add-ons in the prompt are disabled, URL redirection does not work correctly.

 - The Firefox add-ons always redirect the URLs.